shawnmckinney/role-engineering-sample/README.md

 Preventing a user from being both a buyer and seller at same time.

 The buttons are guarded by permission checks.
-The permissions are also dependent on role activation constraints.
+The permissions are dependent on which roles are active in a session.

-Below is the list of possible permissions for each user.
-When testing keep in mind DSD constraints will limit any one user from having access to all of the permissions at the same time.
+Below is the list of permissions per user.
+When testing keep in mind that DSD constraints will limit further preventing to all at the same time.

 ## User-to-Permission Access Table
 | user          | account.create | item.search    | item.bid       | item.buy       | item.ship      | auction.create |